icedmoch/doorsmashorpass/backend/BACKEND_DOCUMENTATION.md

-# StudentEats Backend Documentation
+# Door Smash or Pass Backend Documentation

 ## Overview
-The StudentEats backend is a comprehensive FastAPI-based service that provides nutrition tracking, food ordering, and AI chatbot capabilities for college students.
+The Door Smash or Pass backend is a comprehensive FastAPI-based service that provides nutrition tracking, food ordering, and AI chatbot capabilities for college students.
 The system is built with a modular architecture and integrates with Supabase for data persistence.

 ---